aforward9600/pokemonpalette/README.md

 - Exeggcutor gains some attacks back via level
 - Vileplume gains some attacks back via level
 - Victreebel gains some attacks back via level
-- Ditto has its base exp yield increased from 61 to 200
 - Mewtwo can learn Swift by TM
 - Kakuna and Metapod learn harden by level-up
 - pikachu and kadabra have their catch rates adjusted to yellow version